Land-use forecasting: Reviews and surveys

 In addition to reviews at CUE meetings and sessions at professional meetings, there have been a number of organized efforts to review progress in land-use modeling.
 An early effort was the May 1965 issue of the Journal of the American Institute of Planners edited by B. Harris.
 The next major effort was a Highway Research Board Conference in June, 1967 (HRB 1968) and this was most constructive.
 This reference contains a review paper by Lowry, comments by Chapin, Alonso, and others.
 Of special interest is Appendix A, which listed several ways that analysis devices had been adapted for use.
 Robinson (1972) gives the flavor of urban redevelopment oriented modeling.
-And there have been critical reviews (e.g. Brewer 1973, Lee 1974).
+And there have been critical reviews. (e.g. Brewer 1973, Lee 1974).
 Pack (1978) addresses agency practice; it reviews four models and a number of case studies of applications.
-(See also Zettel and Carll 1962 and Pack and Pack 1977).

 The discussion above has been limited to models that most affected practice (Lowry) and theory (P-J, etc.) there are a dozen more that are noted in reviews.
 Several of those deal with retail and industry location.
 There are several that were oriented to urban redevelopment projects where transportation was not at issue.